 (h) The development and strengthening of capacities and technological tools for effective monitoring, control and surveillance of activities within the scope of this Agreement.

+2. Further details concerning the types of capacity-building and transfer of marine technology identified in this article are elaborated in annex II.

-2. The Conference of the Parties, or a subsidiary body established by it, shall develop an indicative and non-exhaustive list of types of capacity-building and transfer of marine technology, which it shall review, assess and amend periodically, as necessary, to reflect technological progress and innovation and to respond and adapt to the evolving needs of States, subregions and regions.
+3. The Conference of the Parties, taking account of the recommendations of the capacity-building and transfer of marine technology committee, shall review, assess and further develop and provide guidance on the indicative and non-exhaustive list of types of capacity-building and transfer of marine technology elaborated in annex II periodically, as necessary, to reflect technological progress and innovation and to respond and adapt to the evolving needs of States, subregions and regions.

 Article 47